opatiny/ms-software/README.md

 ## Setup serial task and serial parameters

 - start by copying the `taskSerial` files and the related useful files / tasks
-- `globalConfig.h`: create a config file that will be called everywhere and that
+- `globalConfig.h`: create a config file that will be called everywhere and that contains the list of all the serial parameters

 ## Adding dependencies arduino (libraries) to PIO project